-The show, part of the Mutations-Créations series and curated by Marie-Ange Brayer with Olivier Zeitoun, traces the archeology of life and artificial life.
+The show, part of the Mutations-Créations series and curated by Marie-Ange Brayer with Olivier Zeitoun, traces the archeology of living and artificial life.

-As the editors state, in the digital age a new interaction is emerging between creation and the fields of life sciences, neurosciences and synthetic biology.
-The notion of "living" assumes a new form of artificiality, which permeates the entire Urbansphere - the global apparatus of contemporary urbanity.
-Here, the miniaturization, the distribution and the intelligence of urban networks created by man have reached human complexity, generating evolutionary processes of synthetic life on Earth.
+As the curators state, in the digital age a new interaction is emerging between creation and the fields of life sciences, neuroscience and synthetic biology.
+The notion of "living" takes on a new form of artificiality, which permeates the entire Urbansphere - the global apparatus of contemporary urbanity.
+Here, the miniaturization, distribution and intelligence of man-made urban networks have reached human complexity, generating evolutionary processes of synthetic life on Earth.

-In this context, a multidisciplinary team led by architects Claudia Pasquero and Marco Poletto, created "in-human gardens", two living sculptures printed in 3D receptive to human and non-human life.
-These pieces deal with the dictates of human rationality with the effects of proximity to artificial intelligence.
-Both sculptures have been developed in "collaboration" with living organisms, in particular colonies of photosynthetic cyanobacteria, HORTUS XL Astaxanthin.g, and the collective of Asian Fawn Tarantulas, XenoDerma.
-Their non-human work is mediated by spatial substructures developed by artists during the study of biological models of endosymbiosis.
-These structures are designed and algorithmically produced using a large-scale, high-resolution 3D printing technology.
+In this context, a multidisciplinary team led by architects Claudia Pasquero and Marco Poletto, created “in-human gardens”, two living 3D printed sculptures receptive to human and non-human life.
+These pieces address the dictates of human rationality with the effects of proximity to artificial intelligence.
+Both sculptures were developed in “collaboration” with living organisms, in particular colonies of photosynthetic cyanobacteria, HORTUS XL Astaxanthin.g, and the Asian Fawn Tarantulas collective, XenoDerma.
+Their non-human work is mediated by spatial substructures developed by the artists during the study of biological models of endosymbiosis.
+These structures are algorithmically designed and manufactured using large-scale, high-resolution 3D printing technology.